pecbali/ngramdistance-ffi/README.md

 Converted to FFI by Bali for Ruby portability.

-This gem originally based on ngram distance.
+This gem originally based on ngram distance or similarity algorithm from Proceedings of the Twelfth International Conference on String Processing and Information Retrieval (SPIRE 2005).

 Tested on: